 Documentation Feedback

 AudioCodes continually strives to produce high quality documentation.
-If you have any comments (suggestions or errors) regarding this document, please fill out the Documentation Feedback form on our Web site at http://www.audiocodes.com/downloads.
-Your valuable feedback is highly appreciated.
+If you have any comments (suggestions or errors) regarding this document, please fill out the Documentation Feedback form on our Web site at https://online.audiocodes.com/documentation-feedback.

 Related Documentation